barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 Let's drive this argument home with a widely known example: Bitcoin.
 When the [Satoshi whitepaper][12] was first published in October 2008, Bitcoin had all the characteristics of an invention.
-Had Bitcoin been invented by a commercial enterprise, it would be impossible to market it as a hard money alternative, let alone true hard money.
-Other than a small group of digital money enthusiasts, it was something completely new.
+If Bitcoin had been invented by a commercial enterprise, it would be impossible to market it as a money alternative, let alone true hard money.
+Other than a small group of cryptography enthusiasts, it was something completely new.
 That fictitious enterprise would have [probably gone bankrupt][13] for lack of traction, if viewed under a "conservative" lens.

 Fast forward 12 years later.